kalab-11/printf/README.md

-a joint task project on printf
+A joint task project on printf